Life-saving overdose medication can now be given out without prescription - NewsBreak

 GULFPORT, Miss.
 (WLOX) - The Gulfport community is mourning the loss of Joseph Casey, who was known to many as “Jaguar Joe.”.
 Casey was a founding member of The Historical Society of Gulfport.
 “We will miss him very much,” President Betty Shaw told WLOX.
 One legacy he leaves...

-Mobile PD: 9 people wounded, 1 dead in downtown Mobile New Year’s Eve shooting
+Mobile PD: 1 dead, 9 injured in downtown New Year’s Eve shooting

 MOBILE, Ala.
 (WALA) - The Mobile Police Department reports that one person is dead and nine others are injured following a New Year’s Eve shooting in downtown Mobile.
 Police told FOX10 News that at about 11:14 p.m. they received a report that shots had been fired in the 200 block of Dauphin Street.